For patients/relatives

 Practical example:

-The result is that you should contact your family doctor, physiotherapist or neurologist.
+The result indicates that you should contact your family doctor, physiotherapist or neurologist.

-You then have the option of calling your family doctor, physiotherapist or neurologist directly via the spastic-app (if the contact details have been entered into the spastic-app) to make an appointment.
+You then have the option of calling your family doctor, physiotherapist or neurologist directly via the spasticity app (if the contact details have been entered into the spasticity app) to make an appointment.

 If your family doctor, physiotherapist or neurologist is a customer of Doccura - your online video consultation, ask them to send you an invitation (link) to an online video consultation.
-You can have a clarifying discussion with your doctor quickly and conveniently from the comfort of your own home.
+You can have a clarifying conversation with your doctor quickly and conveniently from home.

-You are also welcome to ask your family doctor, physiotherapist or neurologist whether they would like to test the Doccura online video consultation for 2 weeks free of charge so that they can also take care of you online.
-Link to Doccura online video consultation hours: www.doccura.de/
+You are also welcome to ask your family doctor, physiotherapist or neurologist whether they would like to test the Doccura online video consultation free of charge for 2 weeks so that they can also provide you with online care.
+Link to Doccura online video consultation: www.doccura.de/

 Share by: